mjwhite8119/FRCTraining/Programming/stateMachines.md

 1. **Initial State** - This where inputs to the system are often zero'ed out or saved to data structure for later comparison.
 Timers are either reset or saved to a timestamp.
 In code, this is often carried out in an initialization routine.

 2. **Next Step** - Receives and processes new input to the system.
-This may change the systems incremental state via some kind of summation of integration routine.
-This may eventually cause it to transition to another state when some threshold is met.
+It takes the current state applies new input data and produces a new state.
+This incremental change of state maybe done via some kind of summation of integration function.
+Eventually it may cause the system to a transition to new major state, such as a terminal or idle state, when some threshold is met.

 3. **Input Update** - This is the process of making repeated calls to the next step.
 This will often be carried out by using a programmatic timer.
 In an FRC program the input update step will be carried out by the [Command Scheduler](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-scheduler.html) that runs every 20 milliseconds.